kaBeech/tensort/README.md

 reverse-sorted Byte and the other possible incorrect outcomes are in approximately even distribution with each other.

-Magicsort is based on the notion that if you happen to pull the right answer out of a hat once, it might be random chance, but if you do it twice, it might just be magic!

-Here are the results of running Magicsort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time:
+Here are the results of running Magicsort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements:

     ~94.0% <- [1,2,3] (Correct)